reedhedges/AMRISim/README.md

                           and data update.)

 `--update-sim-time` *ms*  How much simulated time each simulation update takes
-                          (Default is equal to update-intenval.
+                          (Default is equal to update-interval.
 More than update-interval results in faster-than-realtime simulation, which may cause problems
                           for clients)